davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

 Any error will put the verbose switch on, and --crash will stop as soon as there is an error, instead of continuing.

-If you're not use the load tester is behaving properly, ass the `-d` debug option, and it will add extra information to the output.
+If you're not sure the load tester is behaving properly, add the `-d` debug option, and it will add extra information to the output.

 You may have to take some problematic lines out of the input file,